 You don’t have to travel long distances to enjoy a vacation.
 If you haven’t heard, there’s such a thing as a “staycation.”
 A staycation is a vacation spent in your own home enjoying your hometown area.

-Vacationing at home can be a wonderful alternative to taking an expensive, painstakingly planned trip to some faraway location.
-Let’s face it traditional vacations can be exhausting.
+Vacationing at home can be a wonderful alternative to taking an expensive, painstakingly planned trip to some far off location.
+Let’s face it… traditional vacations can be exhausting.
 In many ways, a staycation can be far more relaxing and restorative.

-Keep contact with the “outside world" to a minimum.
+- Keep contact with the “outside world” to a minimum.
 Take a break from phone calls, email, and texting.
-If possible, turn off your phone and avoid your computer.
+If possible, turn off your phone for periods of time and avoid your computer.
 It might be a good idea to tell people you won’t be around.
 You may even want to have the post office hold your mail.

 - Be a tourist.
 Explore your hometown and surrounding locations.
 There are bound to be plenty of places you have never gotten around to seeing and things you have never gotten around to doing.
 Use the Internet to find recommendations for travelers visiting your area.

 - Try something new that would not be part of your usual routine.
 Maybe it is something as simple as playing chess at the nearby park or as challenging as participating in an open mic night at a local comedy club.